Own the Stack (So You Can Own Your Business)

 What is vertical integration in business software?

-Vertical integration in business software means consolidating multiple operational tools (CRM, project management, invoicing, reporting) into a single unified system.
-Rather than running separate SaaS subscriptions connected by manual data entry, a vertically integrated system handles core operations in one platform with one database.
+It means consolidating multiple operational tools (CRM, project management, invoicing, reporting) into a single unified system.
+Rather than running separate SaaS subscriptions connected by manual data entry, vertical integration software handles core operations in one platform with one database.
+One login, one place to look, one version of the truth.

-How much does an integrated business system cost?
+How much does an integrated business system cost to build?

 Can I keep some existing tools while integrating others?

-Yes.
-The monolith-first approach does not mean replacing everything.
-Commodity functions (payment processing, email delivery, accounting) are best handled by specialist providers and connected via API integrations.
-Vertical integration focuses on consolidating your core operational systems.
+Yes, and in most cases you should.
+The core-vs-peripheral framework above is designed for exactly this.
+Commodity functions (payment processing, email delivery, accounting, document signing) are best handled by specialist providers and connected via API integrations.
+Vertical integration focuses on consolidating your core operational systems where data needs to flow freely, not on replacing every tool in the building.

-Typical timelines: four to eight weeks for a small focused application, three to six months for a comprehensive business system, and six to twelve months for complex multi-phase projects.
-Migration from existing tools adds time depending on data volume and complexity.
+Timelines vary with scope, but general ranges are: four to eight weeks for a small focused application replacing two or three tools; three to six months for a full business system covering multiple departments; six to twelve months for complex multi-phase projects with large data migrations.
+The first high-value workflow is usually consolidated within eight to twelve weeks, even in larger projects.
+Migration from existing tools adds time depending on data volume and complexity, and parallel running (keeping old systems live while the new one is validated) adds a few weeks but significantly reduces risk.